coreinfrastructure/best-practices-badge/doc/other.md

     produce a report on test success or failure.
     <sup>[<a href="#automated_integration_testing">automated_integration_testing</a>]</sup>

+    *Details*: This requirement can be viewed as a subset of test_continuous_integration, but
+    focused on just testing, without requiring continuous integration.

     *Rationale*: This is inspired by continuous integration.
     Continuous integration provides much more rapid feedback on whether or not changes will cause test failures,